lanl/COVID-19-Predictions/herdImmunity/README.md

 Column 4: Number of completed vaccinations

-Column 5: the additional number of vaccinations needed to reach herd immunity
+Column 5: Number of additional vaccinations needed to reach herd immunity